dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/app-development.md

 **This functionality is in beta - please learn more** **[here](beta-signup.md).**

-With the App SDK Platform, we wanted to make deploying an app simple.
-This is why we have made creating Datastore tables, Functions, and Triggers configuration driven off of a file named `serverless.yml`.
+With the App SDK Platform, we want to make deploying an app simple.
+This is why we have made creating Datastore tables, Functions, and Triggers configuration-driven using `serverless.yml`.

-To follow along this documentation, please checkout our **[sample apps](https://github.com/dronedeploy/app-examples)**.
+To follow along with this documentation, please checkout our **[sample apps](https://github.com/dronedeploy/app-examples)**.

 DroneDeploy App SDK consists of 4 components: